deeplearning4j/deeplearning4j/image-data-pipeline.md

 ## Evaluating the Model

+With this example, we havne't shown you how to split your training dataset from your test set.
+Instead you'll see this:

         // Testing -- We're not doing split test and train
         // Using the same training data as test.